Favourite

 Spanish Scent

 Perfume Parlour Spanish Scent is an Eau de Parfum launched in 2000.
-Spanish Scent opens with Melon and Tangerine, settles into a heart of Plum and Rose, and dries down to a base of Leather, Vetiver, and Cedar.
+Spanish Scent opens with Melon and Tangerine, settles into a heart of Rose and Plum, and dries down to a base of Leather, Cedar, and Vetiver.
 Perfume Parlour's Spanish Scent carries a Favourite verdict, a fruity-led wear.

 A budget take on Frederic Malle's revered Le Parfum de Therese - the same ripe melon and tangerine opening over a plum-rose heart and a leathery vetiver-cedar base.
 Spanish Scent captures the fruity-chypre idea but reads simpler and flatter, missing the haunting depth and unusual ripe-melon nuance of Roudnitska's masterpiece.